Reedwan-Ahmed/Load-Shedding-Time-Management-System-Using-Arduino/README.md

 # Load-Shedding-Time-Management-System-Using-Arduino
 Final Year Project
+Load Shedding Time Management System Using Arduino

-This project is an Arduino-based load management system designed to automate ON/OFF control of multiple electrical loads (bulbs) based on time scheduling and manual toggle options.
-It aims to provide a simple, reliable, and low-cost solution for household or small-scale load shedding scenarios.
+This project is an Arduino-based load management system that automates the ON/OFF control of multiple electrical loads based on time scheduling and manual switching.
+It is designed to be simple, reliable, and low-cost, with practical applications for households and small-scale power systems where load shedding is a concern.

-🔧 Features
+Features

-Control 3 loads (White, Blue, Yellow) via relay module
+Control of three loads (White, Blue, Yellow) through relays

-4×4 Keypad interface for:
+4x4 Keypad interface for:

-Manual bulb ON/OFF toggle
+Manual load ON/OFF toggle

-Selecting bulbs for countdown control
+Selecting one or more loads for countdown control

-Entering countdown duration in seconds
+Entering countdown time in seconds

-16×2 I2C LCD Display for:
+16x2 I2C LCD display showing:

-Real-time bulb ON/OFF status
+Real-time load status (ON/OFF)

-Countdown status and remaining time
+Countdown progress and remaining time

-User prompts during selection and entry
+User prompts during selection and time entry

-Automatic load restoration after countdown ends
+Automatic restoration of loads after countdown ends

-Safe switching using relays and transistor drivers
+Safe switching using relay and transistor drivers

-Powered by 12 V transformer + rectifier + buck converter (stable 12 V to Arduino)
+Powered through transformer, rectifier, and buck converter for stable operation

-🖥️ Components Used
+Components Used

 Arduino Uno R3

-3 × Relay modules (5V, 10A)
+3 × Relay Modules (5V, 10A)

-4×4 Matrix Keypad
+4x4 Matrix Keypad

-16×2 I2C LCD display
+16x2 I2C LCD Display

-Step-down transformer (12V AC)
+Step-down Transformer (12V AC)

-Bridge rectifier + Buck converter
+Bridge Rectifier

+Buck Converter (to regulate 14V down to 12V DC for Arduino)

 Bulbs (White, Blue, Yellow) as loads

 Supporting components: Transistors, diodes, resistors, wires, breadboards

-⚙️ Working Principle

-Startup: All bulbs are ON by default, shown on the LCD.

-Manual Control:

-Keys 1, 4, 7 toggle White, Blue, Yellow bulbs respectively.

-Selection Mode:

-Keys A, B, C select White, Blue, Yellow bulbs.

-Multiple bulbs can be selected at once.

-Key * proceeds to time entry.

-Countdown Mode:

-User enters duration (seconds) via keypad.

-Press D to confirm.

-Selected bulbs turn OFF immediately and are restored ON when countdown finishes.

-Cancel/Reset:

-Key # cancels any ongoing selection or entry.

-📟 Circuit Overview

-AC 220 V → 12 V AC transformer → Bridge rectifier → Buck converter → 12 V regulated DC for Arduino.

-Relays act as isolated switches to control bulbs.

-Keypad sends inputs to Arduino.

-LCD provides real-time feedback.

-🧩 Code

-Full Arduino code is available in main.ino
-.
-It handles keypad input, relay control, LCD display, countdown timer logic, and load state tracking.

-🚀 Future Improvements

-Add current sensor (ACS712 / INA219) to monitor load current and perform automatic load shedding on overload.

-Add buzzer alert for overload or countdown completion.

-Allow user-defined current thresholds via keypad.

-Add RTC module (DS3231) to schedule loads based on real-time clock.

-📸 Project Photo

-(Arduino Uno with LCD, keypad, relay module, transformer, rectifier, buck converter, and bulbs.)

-🏆 Achievements

-Scored 14/15 (highest mark) in university lab evaluation.

-Recognized for clean design, proper documentation, and practical application.
+Working Principle

+Initialization

+All loads are ON by default at startup.

+LCD displays the status of White, Blue, and Yellow bulbs.

+Manual Control

+Keys 1, 4, and 7 toggle White, Blue, and Yellow loads respectively.

+Selection Mode

+Keys A, B, and C select White, Blue, and Yellow loads.

+Multiple loads can be selected simultaneously.

+Key * proceeds to countdown time entry.

+Countdown Mode

+Time is entered using numeric keys.

+Key D confirms the entry.

+Selected loads turn OFF immediately and automatically restore ON after the countdown finishes.

+Cancel and Reset

+Key # cancels current selection or time entry.

+Key C clears the chosen loads in selection mode.

+Circuit Overview

+AC 220V supply is stepped down to 12V AC by a transformer.

+Bridge rectifier converts AC to DC (~14V).

+Buck converter regulates the voltage down to a stable 12V DC for Arduino.

+Relays act as electronic switches to control bulbs.

+Keypad provides user input.

+LCD provides real-time feedback of system state.

+Code

+The full Arduino code is available in the repository (main.ino).
+It manages keypad input, relay control, LCD output, countdown logic, and state management of the loads.

+Future Improvements

+Integration of a current sensor (ACS712 / INA219) to detect overload conditions and perform automatic load shedding.

+Addition of a buzzer for alerts on overload or countdown completion.

+User-defined current threshold configuration via keypad.

+Incorporation of a Real-Time Clock (DS3231) for scheduling based on actual time of day.

+Project Photo

+Arduino Uno with LCD, keypad, relay module, transformer, rectifier, buck converter, and bulbs.

+Achievements

+Awarded highest lab mark (14/15) for design, implementation, and documentation.

+Recognized as a practical and effective solution for automated load shedding.